 The snare itself for bushmeat snaring

-Snares mainly consist of spliced cable wire and to a lesser degree on either barbed wire or just plain thick wire.
-Spliced cables are preferred over wires, as they are more flexible to form the running eye.
-But wires have got the advantage that there is a limitless supply from old fences.
-And – when pulled by the caught animal – it retains a kink on the wire behind the eye, which strangulates the animal faster.
-However, about 90% of the snares we found were made from spliced cables.
+Snares mainly consist of spliced cable wire and, to a lesser degree, either barbed wire or plain thick wire.
+Spliced cables are preferred over wires, which are more flexible in forming the running eye.
+But wires have the advantage of a limitless supply from old fences.
+And – when pulled by the caught animal – it retains a kink on the wire behind the eye, strangulating the animal faster.
+However, about 90% of the snares we found on de-snaring ops were made from spliced cables.

 The running eyes on snares we found were always approximately 8-10cm / 3 ¼ – 4’’ wide.
-Knots, forming the eye, were fastened depending on the snare material.
-And every poacher has got his handwriting in tying the knot.
+Knots forming the eye were fastened depending on the snare material.
+And every poacher has his handwriting tied to the knot.

 Running eyes in spliced wires